-On the rear panel of the logic analyzer are two BNC connectors with which you can hook the logic analyzer to other instruments.
-The External BNC Configuration option in the I/O menu identifies one of the two internal machines to be the trigger for an external instrument.
+On the rear panel of the logic analyzer are two BNC connectors.
+One BNC is an input for an external trigger source.
+The other is used to output a trigger source.
+The External BNC Configuration option in the I/O menu identifies one of the two internal machines or scope to be the trigger source for an external instrument.